Blogs/AI

 • Long-horizon task execution

-In practice, most teams start with the prompt-only approach and move to a programmatic loop only when building agent systems or workflows that require high reliability at scale.
+In practice, most teams start with prompt-based methods and move to this approach only when building systems that require high reliability at scale.

 Implementing Tree of Thoughts in Python